kiendang/kiendang.github.io/_posts/2019-02-14-docker-rootless.md

 categories: jekyll update
 ---

 Docker containers can be run without root privilege using [usernetes](https://github.com/rootless-containers/usernetes).
-This will be available in upstream docker soon™ following [moby/moby#38050](https://github.com/moby/moby/pull/38050).
+This will be available in upstream Docker soon™ following [moby/moby#38050](https://github.com/moby/moby/pull/38050).
 Use this guide for now.

 *NOTE: In order to run this, user must have a range of [subuid(5)](http://man7.org/linux/man-pages/man5/subuid.5.html)s and [subgid(5)](http://man7.org/linux/man-pages/man5/subgid.5.html)s available to them, i.e they must be present in `/etc/subuid` and `/etc/subgid`. subuid and subgid range can be added by editting `/etc/subuid` and `/etc/subgid` directly or by running `sudo usermod --add-subuids <from>-<to> --add-subgids <from>-<to> <user>`, e.g `sudo usermod --add-subuids 65536-100000 --add-subgids 65536-100000 user`*